rgb-archive/spec/01-rgb.md

 The header contains the following fields:

+* `version`: Version of the contract headers, 16-bit integer.
 * `title`: Title of the asset contract
 * `description`: (optional) Description of the asset contract
 * `contract_url`: (optional) Unique url for the publication of the contract and the light-anchors